mgunyho/tere/README.md

 `tere` is a terminal file explorer.
-It is a faster alternative to using `cd` and `ls` to browse folders in your terminal.
-It only really does one thing: it allows you to navigate to a folder efficiently using a TUI, and then prints the path to that folder when you exit.
+It is a faster alternative to using `cd` and `ls` to browse folders in your terminal. `tere` only really does one thing: it provides a TUI for efficiently navigating to a folder, and then prints the path to that folder when you exit.
+By configuring your shell to `cd` to the printed folder, you can move around in your filesystem very quickly.

 ![A gif showing what tere using looks like](./demo/tere-demo-2022-07-10-2027-e2-O3.gif)